wbirkmaier/p4/README.md

 <http://p4.awkupi.me>

 ### Description:
 This project is the culmination of all the subject matter I have learned thus far in Dynamic Web Applications.
-I will:
+The project will:
 + Use PHP/Laravel.
-+ Usesa database with at least 2 tables.
++ Use a database with at least 2 tables.
 This count does not include a users table, but does include pivot tables.
 + Demonstrates all 4 CRUD interactions (user signup/login does not count towards this).

 ### Demo Information: